mixcore/mix.core/src/instructions/ai-getting-started.md

 ### Content: The Information on Your Pages

 -   **Pages (`CreatePageContent`):** The actual webpages that your visitors see, like "Home" or "About".
-Each page uses a Page Template and a Master Layout to display its content.
+Each page uses a Page Template to display its content.
 The `content` parameter should include HTML that will be rendered in the template.
+The Master Layout is automatically loaded by the CMS based on theme settings.
 -   **Posts (`CreatePostContent`):** Used for blog entries or news articles.
 The `content` parameter should include HTML for the post body that will be rendered in the template.
+The layout is automatically determined by the CMS.
 -   **Custom Data (`CreateDatabaseFromPrompt`):** For lists of things, like products, team members, or service offerings.
 Instead of hard-coding them into a page, you can store them in a database table and display them dynamically.

 ---